amandaazeredo/amandaazeredo/README.md

 - 🌱 I’m currently learning Java.
 - 💻 Studying Database (SQL).
-- 🍃 I’m starting to use Spring Boot.
 - 🤖 I’ve already studied some HTML and JavaScript but I’m still improving at it.

 <div align="center">